Visgean/CroGtrans/README.markdown

 Purpose:
 ========
-	This is python library for google translation, advantage is that is baed on jabber so google will not block you for having too many requests...
+This is python library for google translation, advantage is that is based on jabber so google wlil not block you for having too many requests...

 What language can I use?
 ========================
-	Those which are supported by google bot service - see the list at http://www.google.com/support/talk/bin/answer.py?hl=en&answer=89921
+Those which are supported by google bot service see the list at [google list of translation bots](http://goo.gl/UYPNB)

 Usage:
 =====
 ```python